 [DISCLOSURE: We may receive compensation for links t products on this website.]

-• Whether you sell online as an ecommerce merchant or as a blogger, email is still the most effective marketing tool.
+- Whether you sell online as an ecommerce merchant or as a blogger, email is still the most effective marketing tool.
 Bring the best of the above marketing ideas into your email campaigns.
 Keep email subject lines direct, so subscribers instantly realize there is a Halloween deal or other content they need to see right away.
 Invest in professional email marketing tools if you can, such as Aweber.
-If you’re just getting started or you have a limited budget, you can use MailerLite for free as you build your list.
+If you’re on a tight budget Brevo is free to start, and when your list outgrows the free package it’s one of the most economical options.

 Remember to tap into emotions when marketing any holiday.
 Halloween may not be the holiday that comes to mind when you think of warm, fuzzy nostalgia, but you can channel some of the best memories most adults have of their childhood.